Show with Jedda Bradley

 Warm.
 Smart.
 Funny.

 Egbert's the second-best swimmer at the swimming pool and today all he wants is to find his brother's lost bathers.
-Jack Nguyen is the best swimmer and he wants Egbert thrown out.
+Jack the Bomber is the best swimmer and he wants Egbert thrown out.
 Egbert's running out of time.

 MORE FEATURED EPISODES